joyent/conch-api/docs/modules/Conch::Controller::Organization.md

 ## get

-Get the details of a single organization.
+Get the details of a single organization, including its members.
 Requires the 'admin' role on the organization.

 Response uses the Organization json schema.